4W4I5/Semester-5-Notes/Algo/Exam Prep/Algo Finals Prep.md

 ```

 **Kruskal's MST**
-- Creates a forest of trees
-- Initially forest consists of N single nodes with edges sorted by weight, slowly connected with least edges that is not a cycle
-	- Halt when num of edges = num of nodes - 1
-	- All edges have been visited

-1. The forest is constructed – with each node in a separate tree
+- The forest is constructed – with each node in a separate tree
-2. The edges are placed in a priority queue
+- The edges are placed in a priority queue (Essentially sorted the entire thing)
-3. Until we've added n-1 edges (assumption: connected graph)
+- Until we've added n-1 edges (assumption: connected graph)
-	1. Extract the cheapest edge from the queue
+	- Extract the cheapest edge from the queue
-	2. If it forms a cycle, reject it
+	- If it forms a cycle, reject it
-	3. Else add it to the forest.
+	- Else add it to the forest.
 Adding it to the forest will join two trees
+(Practice example from slides 13 and 14.
+Using the actual names of the .pptx files not the gcr numbering)

 ```python
 Sort E edges by increasing weight